EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | abcTransactions | `Array` | Array of [ABCTransaction](#abctransaction) objects which are new or have changed.
 Changes may include the block height when this transaction was confirmed |

-Callback fires when the TxLib detects new or updated transactions from the blockchain network.
+Callback fires when the plugin detects new or updated transactions from the blockchain network.
 The plugin must fill in the following [ABCTransaction](#abctransaction) fields:

 * `txid`
 * `date`